Remi-Lejeune/TUD-Collaborative-AI-2023/ActionTrustDocumenation.md

 Human will no longer override the contols.
 This is for low trust (-0.5 and lower)

+### Trust Impact on Message Interpreation
+Trust Belief is used to

 ### No Trust
 Human does not override current objective